 What we will do now

-- Increase the use of anonymous shortlisting by trialling the automatic opt-in of managers at the start of the recruitment process. - - Explore and promote opportunities to increase flexible hours and part time recruitment for positions at G7 and above.
+- Increase the use of anonymous shortlisting by trialling the automatic opt-in of managers at the start of the recruitment process

-By putting the above actions into place, we are taking steps to reduce the gender pay gap in the longer term.
+By putting these actions into place, we are taking steps to reduce the gender pay gap in the longer term.